-Step 2: Prep Your Property
+Step 2: Prepare Your Property

 Top tip: Beware of any relevant council zoning or building infringements.
 Be sure to rectify the fault or obtain the appropriate certificates from council.
-Your buyer will want to know about these things!
+Your buyer will want to know about these things.

 Step 3: Let’s Talk Legals

 We strongly recommend that you have your sale documents ready before listing your property for sale.
 Many of our vendors report receiving offers at their first open for inspection – so, in our experience, it’s best to be “buyer ready” from Day 1.
 This will empower you to accept and finalise offers immediately.